The Best Food and Drink Events on the Culinary Calendar This Weekend

 Starting Wednesday, June 3, Denver-based Good Food 100 Restaurants, an industry survey that strives to document business and purchasing practices in the hospitality field, is launching Save Good Food, a series of weekly virtual dinner-table discussions about food and the supply chain.
 At 6 p.m., tune in to hear local and national fine-dining restaurateurs, farmers and distributors discuss the realities and future of finding good food.
 The first episode ("Save Good Meat") includes chefs Paul C. Reilly (Beast + Bottle, Coperta) and Rick Bayless (Frontera Grill), hog and poultry farmer Greg Gunthorp, Chris Oliviero from Niman Ranch and market owner Pete Marczyk.
 Future installments — the series runs through June 30 — feature Denver chefs Alex Seidel, Jen Jasinski, Kelly Whitaker and Caroline Glover; visit the organization's website.

 The Source Market's hip liquor store, the Proper Pour, at 3350 Brighton Boulevard, is teaming up with members of the funk band Lettuce (who also happen to have a natural-wine distribution company, Benny & Zoid Selections) to ease you through Hump Day with its wine and music pairing, Tasting Notes.
-Purchase a pair of wines on the Proper Pour's website (this week's selections include a riesling and a zinfandel from California's Stirm Wine Co.), then check back or visit Benny & Zoid's Instagram page on Wednesday morning to get the link to the Zoom meeting.
+Purchase a pair of wines on the Proper Pour's website, then check back or visit Benny & Zoid's Instagram page on Wednesday morning to get the link to the Zoom meeting.
 Join the crew at 7 p.m. for tasting notes on the booze followed by a jam session.
 The liquor store delivers within Denver city limits; otherwise, you'll need to arrange for curbside pick-up.
 Find out more on the Proper Pour's Facebook page (after all that careering around the web, you'll definitely have earned a drink).

 Thursdays